aws-ia/standards-terraform/content/faq/_index.en.md

 - `comment`:
   - `V1`: Version 1 of our defined meta-data payload format.
   - `AWS-D69B4015`: A unique, searchable identifier.
   - `376222271`: The github repo id, should be unique to each module and non-fungible.
-You can find a repo ID using `gh api repos/aws-ia/terraform-awscc-label | jq .id`.
+You can find a repo ID using `gh api repos/aws-ia/terraform-awscc-label --jq .id`.
 Download `gh` [here](https://cli.github.com/)

 `user_agent` is a list with entries that are appeneded allowing you to define many in the same block and/or define one per module.
 We define a `user_agent` payload per module.
 This means that a Root module execution will push module meta data to your CloudTrail log.